 Our bodies are really good at healing themselves IF we give them the chance to do so.
-In this article I explain the three phases of the healing process and what you should do in each one to get the best results.
-Understanding this is the key to a speedy and successful recovery.
+In this article, I explain how to recover from sports injury by understanding and working with the three phases of the healing process, and what you should do in each one to get the best results.

 In this article: